How Often Do I Have to Take Testosterone Injections?

 When done correctly, testosterone injections should rarely be painful.
 Minimizing discomfort in taking testosterone injections has a lot to do with learning the proper technique.
 The most important thing when giving testosterone injections is to observe sterile protocols.
 That means first choosing a clean place to lay out all of your testosterone injection supplies.
 Next, to avoid possible infection and contamination, it is critical that you wash your hands very well with a good antibacterial soap.
 Then, use rubber or latex examination gloves to maintain cleanliness throughout the administration of the testosterone shot.

 Only use your testosterone injections as directed by your prescriber.
 Never take more than your prescribed dosage, or take testosterone injections more often than instructed by your physician.
 If you follow the advice of your doctor correctly, you should experience little or no pain, and few if any side effects from testosterone injects.
 If you do feel pain, or see redness or inflammation around your injection site, cease taking your testosterone injections and contact your physician.
+Usually your doctor can advise you on simple changes with injection technique and/or changes in injection site location to help get around any problems you may encounter.

 How to Take a Testosterone Injection